 - BAdI for survey inbound handling (for example, specify transaction type for inbound activity)

 Customizing Path for Accessing BAdIs

 Automated outreach or anything even remotely similar to the concept would have been unthinkable to Socrates and Aristotle of yesteryears.
 Today, a single event triggers communications that can reach an audience spread across continents.
 Yet, the art of engaging with that audience is frequently forgotten.
 And maybe while concentrating to such an extent on reach, shouldn’t we also invest more thought on how our communications will be acknowledged by the customers?

 Actually, don’t reply to that: We all know the answer to that one.

 Author: Mohit Gupta

-Mohit is a Managing Consultant – CRM at Knack Systems with over 12 years of industry experience and multiple successful implementation in SAP Business one and SAP CRM to his credit.
+Mohit is a Managing Consultant – CRM at Knack Systems with over 12 years of industry experience and multiple successful implementation in SAP Business One and SAP CRM to his credit.
 He has rich customer facing experience and has implemented SAP IS-U/CRM integration for one of the largest utility customer in Europe.
-He has done his Masters in Chemical engineering from HBTI Kanpur and Masters in Business Administration with specialization in Marketing.
+Mohit is also a certified SAP Hybris Cloud for Customer (C4C) consultant and has been involved in multiple C4C implementations.
+He is currently leading Shared Services for C4C support.
+Mohit has done his Masters in Chemical engineering from HBTI Kanpur and Masters in Business Administration with specialization in Marketing.